Brine-Finance-Libs/brine-connector-nodejs/README.md

 npm run start:ws
 ```

 To use library in other projects
+Run inside cloned repository to generate dist folder
 ```sh
 npm run build
 ```